 Grassroots Advocacy FAQs

 Broads’ Grassroots Leadership Program supports the organization’s Broadband chapter advocacy and outreach efforts.
-This program serves our mission to protect and preserve our nation’s Wilderness and wild public lands by engaging and igniting the activism of women (and men!) across the country through educational outreach, training, grassroots organizing strategies, and the development of Broadband chapters.
+This program serves our mission through by working with chapters on educational outreach, training, grassroots organizing strategies, and more.

 What is grassroots organizing anyway?

 Grassroots organizing is a from-the-ground-up, democratic approach where people with common goals come together to take action on issues.
 It is often referred to as a movement of the people.
 Grassroots advocacy comes in many forms including (but not limited to) letter writing campaigns, speaking at public hearings, providing education on issues, organizing and attending rallies and protests, working with federal land management agencies (U.S. Forest Service, Bureau of Land Management, etc.), providing input on public land management plans, and more.

 How does grassroots advocacy play a role in Broads’ approach to public lands protection and Wilderness designation?

 Our Broadband chapters are comprised of women and men of all ages and backgrounds who wish to preserve and protect America’s public lands.
 The chapters advocate around threats and issues related to wild landscapes across the country and work together to coordinate educational outreach, stewardship opportunities, and other on-the-ground efforts to conserve America’s public lands.